Rivne Nuclear Power Plant

-The Regulatory Committee of Ukraine, during a meeting Varash, adopted а decision оn extending the lifetime of Rivne power units 1 and 2 bу 20 years.
+The Regulatory Committee of Ukraine, during a meeting in Varash, adopted a decision on extending the lifetime of Rivne power units 1 and 2 by 20 years.

 The power station has four reactors with a nameplate capacity of just over 2500 MWe.
 In 2018 unit 3, after modernization, received a life-extension license extending its operation by 20 years until 2037.